antonio490/linux/gpg.md

     $ gpg --edit-key username@email

-The application will then ask the level of trust we want set on our key.
+The application will then ask the level of trust we want to set on our key.